OkilyDokily/cat-page/README.md

 ## Description

-_A cat page which demonstrates html and css basics._
+_A cat page which demonstrates html, jQuery and css basics._

 ## Setup/Installation Requirements